ianthropos88/awscloud_web_app_Ch.4/README.md

 - Input collection accuracy and in-time records.

-# Key considerations when using AWS for web hosting #
+# Key considerations when using AWS for Web Hosting #

 There are some key differences between the AWS Cloud and a traditional web application hosting model.
 This section points out some of the key architectural shifts that you need to consider when you bring any application into the cloud.